 NSA renews its commitment to diversity, equity and inclusion.
 The Board of Trustees establishes a diversity, equity and inclusion committee of the board.
 An anti-racism and discrimination policy was approved by the Board of Trustees and added to all student and parent handbooks.
 NSA received an anonymous gift of $50,000 to establish a Diversity, Equity and Inclusion (DEI) Endowment Fund.

-NSA engages NAIS to launch the Assessment of Inclusivity and Multiculturalism (AIM) survey and guide the school in a self-assessment.
-Using appreciative inquiry, the survey will help NSA evaluate diversity, multiculturalism, equity and justice in our school community.
-The AIM survey and school self-assessment will also assist NSA in determining how well we are incorporating NAIS’ Principles of Good Practice: Equity and Justice within our school.
+NSA engaged NAIS to launch the Assessment of Inclusivity and Multiculturalism (AIM) survey and guide the school in a self-assessment.
+Using appreciative inquiry, the survey helped NSA evaluate diversity, multiculturalism, equity and justice in our school community.
+The AIM survey and school self-assessment also assisted NSA in determining how well we are incorporating NAIS’ Principles of Good Practice: Equity and Justice within our school.